sunface/rust-by-practice/en/src/elegant-code-base.md

 The answers to these questions are always **Practice**: doing some exercises, and then reading some small and excellent Rust projects.

-This is precisely the goal of this book, so, collecting relative resourses and representing in _Rust By Practice_ seems not a bad idea.
+This is precisely the goal of this book, so, collecting relative resources and representing in _Rust By Practice_ seems not a bad idea.

 ### 1. Ripgrep